-Computed tomography with CT urography-revealed a rupture of the pelvis of the right kidney with leakage of contrast agent into the perirenal and periureteral areas and a 4-mm obstructing calculus in the intramural part of the right ureter (Figure 3).
+Computed tomography with CT urography revealed a rupture of the pelvis of the right kidney with leakage of contrast agent into the perirenal and periureteral areas and a 4 mm obstructing calculus in the intramural part of the right ureter.
+(Refer to Figure 3)

-A ureteroscopy was performed on the right side, during which a 4-mm calculus was promptly reached after accessing the right ureteral ostium.
+A ureteroscopy was performed on the right side, during which a 4mm calculus was promptly reached after accessing the right ureteral ostium.
 The stone was extracted using a nitinol stone extractor.
 Subsequently, a retrograde pyelography on the right side revealed a contrast agent leakage from the collecting system of the right kidney.
-A 6F/26cm JJ stent was placed for a period of six weeks, and a urethral catheter was placed for ten days.
-The patient was discharged on the seventh day.
+A 6F/26cm JJ stent was placed for a period of 6 weeks, and a urethral catheter was placed for ten days.
+The patient was discharged on the 7th day.

 A 58-year-old man complained of pain in the right lumbar region, which radiated along the right ureter for two days.
 He did not have a fever and had no history of kidney stone disease.
-An intravenous contrast CT scan revealed a rupture of the fornix of the upper calyx of the right kidney and a small leakage of contrast (Figure 4).
+An intravenous contrast CT scan revealed a rupture of the fornix of the upper calyx of the right kidney and a small leakage of contrast.
+(Refer to Figure 4)